 The domain of each of these tables is defined to consist of all real numbers between 0,0 and 1,0, inclusive.
 The first entry is located at 0,0, the last entry at 1,0, and intermediate entries are uniformly spaced using an increment of 1,0/(M-1).
-For the input and output tables, M is the number of entries in the table.
+For the input and output tables, M is 255.
 For the CLUT, M is the number of grid points along each dimension.
 The range of a function used to generate the contents of a table is likewise defined to be all real numbers between 0,0 and 1,0, inclusive.
-Since the domain and range of the tables are 0 to 1 it is necessary to convert all device values and L\a\b\ values to this numeric range.
+Since the domain and range of the tables are 0 to 1 it is necessary to convert all device values and Lab values to this numeric range.
 It shall be assumed that the maximum value in each case is set to 1 and the minimum value to 0, and all intermediate values are linearly scaled accordingly.